summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 One of the property of `CNN` is that the functions f(l) have a convolutional structure.
 This mean that 𝑓(l) applies to the input map x(l) and operator that is local and translation in variant.
 Examples of convolutional operators are applying a bank of linear filters to x.

 The first one is regular linear convolution.

-Let us try out now.

 Supported code to run this practical can be found [here](https://gist.github.com/summii/095567d9cbb9b7daf79e28c2d79d2579)